fmtr/fmtr.tools/README.md

 Some simple import and usage examples

-### Read an integer from an environment variable and write it to a (human-readable) JSON file:
+### Read an integer from an environment variable and write it to a (human-readable) JSON file

 ```python
 from fmtr import tools